-- Create the necessary “Data Use Purpose” records with the shortcodes in the following pattern. e.g. If the name of data use purpose is “Marketing Email” then the shortcode will be like “MAR-EMA”
+- Create the necessary “Data Use Purpose” records with the shortcodes in the following pattern. e.g. If the name of the data use purpose is “Marketing Email” then the shortcode will be “MAR-EMA”

 - Add “Consent Summary” and “Consent Processing Status” fields on Contact and Lead page layouts which are provided with the managed package.

 - Make sure that the Individual is associated with each Contact/Lead record in order to manage the consent creation using batchable APEX.